-- the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the willingness or availability of patients to participate in our trials (including due to the COVID-19 pandemic); - the number and location of participating trial sites; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop-out of the trials before completion.
+- the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the willingness or availability of patients to participate in our trials (including due to the COVID-19 pandemic); - the number and location of participating trial sites; - the proximity of patients to trial sites and any limitations on travel or access to trial sites (including due to the COVID-19 pandemic); - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop-out of the trials before completion.

 For example, we are initially developing SRK-015 for the treatment of SMA, a rare disease, affecting an estimated 30,000 to 35,000 patients in the U.S. and Europe.
 As a result, we may encounter difficulties enrolling patients in our clinical trials for SRK-015 due, in part, to the small size of this patient population.
 In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
-Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trials in such clinical trial site.
+Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.
 Additionally, patients may opt out of participation in clinical trials in favor of treatment with FDA-approved therapies, or therapies approved in the EU or other foreign jurisdictions.

 Further, timely enrollment in clinical trials is reliant on clinical trial sites which may be adversely affected by global health matters, including, among other things, pandemics.
 For example, our clinical trial sites are located in regions currently being affected by the COVID-19 pandemic and some clinical trial sites have put in place COVID-19 pandemic policies which halt or limit their ability to participate in clinical trials.
-These and other factors arising from the COVID-19 pandemic could worsen in countries that are already afflicted with the virus or could continue to spread to additional countries, each of which may further adversely impact our clinical trials.
-The global outbreak of the COVID-19 coronavirus continues to evolve and the conduct of our trials may continue to be adversely affected, despite efforts to mitigate this impact.
+These and other factors arising from the COVID-

+19 pandemic could worsen in countries that are already afflicted with the virus or could continue to spread to additional countries, each of which may further adversely impact our clinical trials.
+The global outbreak of the COVID-19 coronavirus continues to evolve with some areas reporting increasing cases of COVID-19 and the conduct of our trials may continue to be adversely affected, despite efforts to mitigate this impact.